 The Artists' Collecting Society Studio Prize's Past Winners

-The ACS Studio Prize was founded in 2017 to offer an artist the chance to win £6,000 to contribute to the cost of an artist's studio in the UK.
+The ACS Studio Prize was founded in 2017 to offer an artist financial support towards the cost of an artist's studio in the UK.

 The Studio Prize was established to help artists with the costs of rising studio rents.
 It recognises the need for studio space and financial stability for emerging artists at the pivotal stage of beginning their careers.